 The better way to ask this question might be, “Does the Bible teach that Jerusalem is the capital of Israel?”
 Most believers probably do not spend a lot of time trying to answer this question in the course of their everyday busy lives.

-However, the December 6th, 2017 announcement by the president of the United States, which identifies Jerusalem as the capital of Israel and indicates the beginning of the process of moving the US Embassy to Jerusalem, causes Bible believers to consider this question more carefully.
+However, the December 6, 2017 announcement by the president of the United States, acknowledges Jerusalem as the capital of Israel and indicates the beginning of the process of moving the US Embassy to Jerusalem, causes Bible believers to consider this question more carefully.

 This is a very controversial issue from a political perspective as Israel’s neighbors and supporters around the globe disagree with this decision, as they are hoping for a two-state solution, which would once again divide Jerusalem, East Jerusalem for the Palestinian state and West Jerusalem for the Jewish state.

 At this time, it seems that we are a long way off from a two-state solution becoming a reality.